North Highlands, California

 North Highlands is a census-designated place (CDP) in Sacramento County, California, United States.
-It is part of the Sacramento-Arden-Arcade-Roseville Metropolitan Statistical Area.
+It is part of the Sacramento metropolitan area.
 The population was 49,327 at the 2020 census, up from 42,694 at the 2010 census.

 Geography

 North Highlands is located at (38.673003, -121.372698).

-According to the United States Census Bureau, the CDP has a total area of 8.8 sqmi, all of it land.
+According to the United States Census Bureau, the CDP has a total area of 8.8 sqmi, all land.

 Climate

 According to the Köppen Climate Classification system, North Highlands has a hot-summer Mediterranean climate, abbreviated "Csa" on climate maps.

 Information

-Until 2008, North Highlands was served by two school districts, Rio Linda Union School District which covered K-6 grades and Grant Joint Union High School District for grades 7–12.
+Until 2008, North Highlands was served by two school districts, Rio Linda Union School District, which covered K–6 grade; and Grant Joint Union High School District, for grades 7–12.
 In 2008, the two districts merged, creating the Twin Rivers Unified School District.
 The local high school is Highlands High School, which is surrounded by quite a few elementary and charter schools.

-North Highlands is a low-income residential housing area with some commercial and industrial regions around the former McClellan Air Force Base, now a civilian business center and airport called McClellan Business Park.
+North Highlands is a low-income residential housing area, with some commercial and industrial regions around the former McClellan Air Force Base, now a civilian business center and airport called McClellan Business Park.
 In 1995, McClellan Air Force Base was identified for closure as part of the Base Realignment and Closure (BRAC) IV process.
 North Highlands has a high crime rate for an area of its size.
 The main streets are Watt Avenue, Elkhorn Blvd, and Walerga Road.